Rank Hovis McDougall: Formation of RHM

+In 1979, RHM divested its Canadian business to Campbell Soup Company.

-In 1981 Sir Peter Reynolds took over as Chairman from Joseph Rank.
+In 1981, Sir Peter Reynolds took over as chairman from Joseph Rank.
 The company made a number of important acquisitions during the 1980s in the United Kingdom, the United States, and the Far East including the purchase in 1987 of Avana Group, which was renamed Avana Bakeries Limited.

-In 1992 the Company was purchased by Tomkins plc who then sold it on to Doughty Hanson & Co in 2000.
-The Company remained in private equity ownership and sold a number of non-core business, including bakery retail chain Three Cooks.
+In 1992, the company was purchased by Tomkins plc who then sold it on to Doughty Hanson & Co in 2000.
+The company remained in private equity ownership and sold a number of non-core business, including bakery retail chain Three Cooks.
 In July 2005 it was relisted on the London Stock Exchange.

-In March 2007, RHM was acquired by Premier Foods for £1.2bn.
+In March 2007, RHM was acquired by Premier Foods for £1.2 billion.
 Premier made a loss in 2012 and cut production.

 Operations

 Prior to takeover, the group was grouped into three divisions: Bread Bakeries, Culinary Brands and Cakes & Customer Partnerships.
-Premier Foods is in the process of integrating Culinary Brands, Cakes and Customer Partnerships into its core business unit, although Bread Bakeries (including Rank Hovis milling) are to remain as a stand-alone business unit for the time being, because of the different supply chain demands such as high volume and the short shelf life of bread.
+Premier Foods is in the process of integrating Culinary Brands, Cakes and Customer Partnerships into its core business unit, although Bread Bakeries (including Rank Hovis milling) are to remain as a stand-alone business unit.